aim-rsf/browseMetadata/README.md

 ✔ Running domain_mapping in demo mode using package data files ✔ Using the default look-up table in data/look-up.rda

-ℹ Enter your initials:
+Enter your initials: RS

-1: RS
 ```

-Respond with your initials after the **1:** prompt and press enter.
+Respond with your initials after the prompt and press enter.
 It will then print the name of the dataset and where it was retrieved from:

 ```